6 Incredible Benefits of Jumping Rope

 You might like: 6 Anti-Cellulite Exercises You Can Do at Home

 Jumping rope makes a great additional exercise for sports and exercise routines.
 The best part is that you don’t need a home gym.
-There are no machines or other tools needed for good results.
+There are no machines, weights, or other things needed for good results.

 All you need is a jump rope and both the desire to move and have fun.